Design for Social Innovation through Social Computing

 Dr. Joep Frens is an Assistant Professor in the Designing Quality in Interaction group.
 He is broadly interested in everything design and also has a background in design.
 The questions that keep him busy as designer/researcher revolve around meaningful interaction in the context of intelligent and adaptive systems.

-Dr. Mathias Funk is a Assistant Professor in the Designed Intelligence group, focusing on remote data collection and adaptive systems, but enjoys working ‘out of control’ with technologies from sound/video processing to the web.
+Dr. Mathias Funk is an associate Professor focusing on remote data collection and adaptive systems, but enjoys working ‘out of control’ with technologies from sound/video processing to the web.
 In this project, he is most interested in the way people interact with and take ownership of intelligent everyday systems.
 He is also co-founder of the TU/e spin-off UXsuite.